dakshinatharindu/firesim-nvdla/README.md

 Once you successfully run a single-node simulation, come back to this guide and follow the rest of instructions.

 ## Running YOLOv3 on NVDLA
-In this section, we guide you through configuring FireSim to run [YOLOv3](https://pjreddie.com/darknet/yolo) object detection algorithm on NVDLA.
+In this part, we guide you through configuring FireSim to run [YOLOv3](https://pjreddie.com/darknet/yolo) object detection algorithm on NVDLA.
 YOLOv3 runs on a modified version of the [Darknet](https://github.com/CSL-KU/darknet-nvdla) neural network framework that supports NVDLA acceleration.
 First, download Darknet and rebuild the target software:

 ```
 cd firesim-nvdla/sw/firesim-software